 Q: How do I know if I'm ready to move on from the relationship?

 A: You're likely ready to move on when you can think about the relationship without feeling overwhelmed by sadness or anger.
-You may still have moments of sadness, but they won't be as intense or frequent.
+Now, you may still have moments of sadness, but they won't be as intense or frequent.
 You'll also be able to focus on the future and feel hopeful about finding love again.

 Q: Is it okay to stay friends with someone who has hurt me?